zabbix/zabbix/templates/app/vmware/README.md

 This template is designed for the effortless deployment of both VMware vCenter and ESX hypervisor monitoring and doesn't require any external scripts.

-The "VMware Hypervisor" and "VMware Guest" templates are used in discovery and normally should not be manually linked to a host.
+The "VMware Guest" template is used in discovery and normally should not be manually linked to a host.
+The "VMware Hypervisor" can be used in discovery as well as manually linked to a host.

 For additional information please check https://www.zabbix.com/documentation/7.2/manual/vm_monitoring

 ## Requirements